KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 * Highlight all devices, right click, and then click start.
 Give it 5 min for everything to boot.
 The VPCs will start instantly, but servers will take a bit.
 * For VPCs - I haven't figured out how to make the config load automatically, but you can just run `> load config` and the VPC configuration will load with the configured IP and gateway for each device.
 * For the BGP ASes - I need to make a startup script, but until I do, only thing you need to do is run `$ vtysh -b` to load the BGP config after startup.
 This will also automatically enable the routing and anything else in the configuration file.
 After that you can join the router command prompt by using `$ vtysh` to make any changes.
 * The proxies are configured with `br0` interface and will operate without any involvement.
-All interfaces will load their `netplan` configuration for all interfaces.
+All interfaces will load their `netplan` configuration for all interfaces automatically.
 * You can check interface configurations with `ip a` command in the linux box or a `sh interface brief` or a shorthand `sh int b` in FRR router config mode.
 * Occasionally a device might hang on bootup.
 Just right click that device in Eve, select `stop` and then `start` to reload.
+* Launch the Ganache chain - On the blockchain box command line just enter `$ ganache` to launch the chain.
+It will listen on port `8545`.
+The proxies are configured to connect to this chain and interact.
+* Proxy Boxes - Launch the Python virtual environment from the command line `$ source venv/bin/activate` and then you can start Brownie `$ brownie console`.
+You should see it connect to the chain.
+You can test by issueing an `>> accounts` command and it should return the accounts from the Ganache chain.

 ## Known Bugs/Issues
 * See [Eve-ng Issues](https://github.com/SmartFinn/eve-ng-integration/blob/master/README.md) for common problems and fixes.